philippoo66/jk-pb-cellvolts/README.md

 # jk-pb-cellvolts
-Really simple solution to read all the cell voltages via RS485 Modbus and publish them to MQTT
+Really compact and simple solution to read all the cell voltages via RS485 Modbus and publish them to MQTT

 using read_holding_registers(), not the JK App method do write/trigger a register and receive lots of bytes.